aurascoper/Biofilms/Citations.md

 # This article is the definitive citation for Biofilm.jl.
 article{Owkes-Biofilm-2023,
-    title={Biofilm.jl: a fast solver for one-dimensional biofilm chemistry and ecology}, author={Owkes, Mark and Coblentz, Kai and Eriksson, Austen and Kammerzell, Takumi and Stewart, Philip S}, journal={Computer Physics Communications},
+    Biofilm.jl: a fast solver for one-dimensional biofilm chemistry and ecology, Owkes, Mark and Coblentz, Kai and Eriksson, Austen and Kammerzell, Takumi and Stewart, Philip S}, journal={Computer Physics Communications},
     volume={293},
     number={},